ltoscano/living-data-service/README.md

 **Living Data Service transforms your documents into a personal CDN.** Every uploaded file gets a permanent public link that:

 - 🔗 **Always serves the latest version** - Update your file, the link stays the same
-- 🚀 **No authentication required** - Share with anyone, anywhere, anytime
+- 🚀 **Use public links to share** - With anyone, anywhere, anytime
 - 📱 **Direct file access** - Links work in browsers, apps, embedding, etc.
 - 🔄 **Instant updates** - Change the distributed version and all links update automatically
 - 🛡️ **Secure and stable** - Links remain active until you disable them

 Think of it as your own private file CDN with version control.
-Perfect for documentation, assets, PDFs, images, or any file you need to share with consistent URLs.
+Perfect for documentation, assets, PDFs, images, AI project artifacts, or any file you need to share with consistent URLs.

 ## 🚀 Deployment Options